 |1.0 credit||from a list of 4th year seminars on an international, transnational, or global history topic|

 Faculty who contribute courses in the specialization:

 A. Bennett, A. Diptee, B. Elliott, J. Evans, N. Hillmer, M. Hogue, C. Jangam, A. Johnston, D. Kinsey, S. Klausen, J. Kovalio, S. Lipsett-Rivera, P. Litt, D. Marshall, D. McNeil, J. Miller, P. Walker, S. Whitney.

-For more information about the Global and Translation History Specialization contact the History Department’s Undergraduate Administrator, Tanya Schwartz.
+For more information about the Global and Transnational History Specialization contact the History Department’s Undergraduate Administrator, Tanya Schwartz.